leap-stc/leap-stc.github.io/docs/introduction/getting_started.md

 !!! note

     It is very common for users to not realize that they have already received an invitation to join the `leap-stc` Github Organization!
-If you are unsure whether your membership has gone through, please consult our [FAQs][faqs]
+If you are unsure whether your membership has gone through, please consult the [support section][sign-up-troubleshooting]

 ## Logging In